suma12/asterix/README.md

 asterix is a framework for communication with smartcards based on pyscard

-It consists of
+It consists of:

+**formutil**
+  a module with formatting utilities

+**GAF**
+  a module for representation and evaluation of ASN1 structures

+**mycard**
+  a module providing handy primitives for card communication

+**APDU**
- formutil      - a module with formatting utilities GAF           - a module for representation and evaluation of ASN1 structures mycard        - a module providing handy primitives for card communication APDU          - a module for creation and transmission of common APDU to a smartcard
+  a module for creation and transmission of common APDU to a smartcard

+**SCP02**
- SCP02         - implementation of Secure Channel Protocol 02 as defined in Global platform
+  an implementation of Secure Channel Protocol 02 as defined in Global platform

+**SCP03**
+  an implementation of Secure Channel Protocol 03 as defined in Global platform

+**applet**
- SCP03         - implementation of Secure Channel Protocol 03 as defined in Global platform applet        - a module for loading, installation and deletion of JavaCard applets to a smartcard
+  a module for loading, installation and deletion of JavaCard applets to a smartcard

+**CAT**
- CAT           - a module implementing Card Application Toolkit as defined in
-                 ETSI TS 102.223
+  a module implementing Card Application Toolkit as defined in ETSI TS 102.223

+**SecurePacket**
- SecurePacket - a module implementing Secure Packet for OTA communication with smartcards
+  a module implementing Secure Packet for OTA communication with smartcards

 All modules are platform independent, working with Python 2.7